rayes0/yui/README.md

 - [X] Run basic commands with args
 - [X] Quoted strings: `""` and `''`
-	- [ ] Nested quotes? (don't know if this is feasible, and normal Bash do it)
+	- [ ] Nested quotes? (don't know if this is feasible, and normal Bash doesn't do it)
 - [ ] Simple signal handling
 - [ ] Exit code handling
 - [ ] Command substitution through `$()` and backticked strings